B.A.Ed. in Elementary Education

-Note: The core requirements are subject to change due to mandates from the Institutes of Higher Learning (IHL) and the Mississippi Department of Education.
-Therefore, it is important for all students to meet with School of Education advisers in the Student Advising and Field Experience office for the most recent information on the core.
+Note: The core requirements are subject to change due to mandates from the Institutions of Higher Learning (IHL) and the Mississippi Department of Education.
+Therefore, it is important for all students to meet with School of Education advisers in the Student Advising and Field Experience Office for the most recent information on the core.

 Note: A minimum grade of C is required in all professional education courses, content courses, and related courses.
 If this minimum of C is not met, the course(s) must be retaken before enrolling in the next level of professional education courses.